• Skip to primary navigation

 Instructions

-• Season skin-side of the chicken thighs with salt and place skin-side down in a cold skillet.
+• Season skin-side of the chicken thighs with salt and place them skin-side down in a cold skillet.

 • Turn heat to medium-high.